phil294/AHK_X11/README.md

 # EnvSet, EnvUpdate, PostMessage, RegDelete, RegRead, RegWrite, SendMessage, #InstallKeybdHook,
 # #InstallMouseHook, #UseHook
 # ### Skipped for other reasons:
 # AutoTrim: It's always Off.
 It would not differentiate between %a_space% and %some_var%.
-It's possible but needs significant work
+#           It's possible but needs significant work.

 TO DO     86% (184/214): alphabetically
 - BlockInput, ClipWait, Control, ControlClick, ControlFocus, ControlGet, ControlGetFocus,